 You shouldn’t rely on store cards forever.
 Store cards can help you rebuild your credit, but they won’t grow with you.
 They generally offer few rewards and have low credit limits, meaning you’d have to have dozens in your wallet to get the benefits you’d get with a single prime bank card.
 Plus, many of them can be used only at their affiliate store.

-So once your store cards have served their purpose, try for something better.
-AmEx and Discover often have the strictest requirements for approval, so what I would recommend doing is trying for an entry-level Visa or MasterCard.If your credit is downright horrible than try for a secured:
+So, once you’ve established a solid track record with some store credit cards and built a decent credit score you will be well served to step up to something better and get a general purpose credit card.
+American Express and Discover Card often have the strictest requirements for approval, so what I would recommend doing is trying for an entry-level Visa or MasterCard as an alternaitve.If your credit is downright horrible than try for a secured: